BrooklynD23/RAG_Agent_CS4200/docs/PROJECT_STRUCTURE.md

 agent.
 For a natural‑language query about current events, it:

 - Retrieves fresh news articles from the open web.
+- **Stores articles in a ChromaDB vector database for persistent retrieval.**
 - Summarizes them into a concise, multi‑source answer.
 - Attaches explicit citations to each factual claim.
+- **Answers follow-up questions by retrieving relevant chunks from stored articles.**
+- **Automatically performs web search fallback when stored sources are insufficient.**
 - Optionally runs a verification pass to reduce hallucinations.

 All of this is exposed through a FastAPI backend and a Streamlit UI.